 NAMI Basics is a free, six session program designed for parents and other family caregivers of children and adolescents experiencing mental health challenges.
 NAMI North Texas is now offering this class for professionals to help them better understand the impact that mental health conditions have on the youth as well as the family.
 The information provided will equip professionals working with youth and their families with unique insights that can enable them to work more collaboratively with families as part of the treatment team, as well as help them understand the value of referring their clients to NAMI Basics.

-THRIVE are student-led clubs that raise mental health awareness and reduce stigma on high school campuses through peer-led activities, education, and events.
+NAMI On Campus are student-led clubs that raise mental health awareness and reduce stigma in schools and college campuses through peer-led activities, education, and events.
 Through a partnership with NAMI North Texas, student leaders are empowered with toolkits, materials, and resources to make running the club fun and educational.
-THRIVE clubs connect students with their local community and supports them in creating a culture free of judgment and accepting of reaching out for help; a more aware and mental health-supportive school culture.
-THRIVE clubs are open to all students interested in mental health – It is not a support or therapy group.
+NAMI On Campus clubs connect students with their local community and supports them in creating a culture free of judgment and accepting of reaching out for help; a more aware and mental health-supportive school culture.
+NAMI On Campus clubs are open to all students interested in mental health – It is not a support or therapy group.
 The club serves as a space where like minded students can spearhead activities and discussions that combat stigma and contribute to an overall positive climate for mental health.

 Mental Health Facts: Children & Teens

 10 Common Warning Signs of a Mental Health Condition in Teens and Young Adults

 Telling the difference between "normal" behaviors and what might be the signs of a mental health condition isn't always easy.
 Some common warning signs are highlighted in this video.